 What Are The Health Benefits Of Licorice?

 Licorice root is an excellent natural remedy for several health conditions including heartburn, body odor, asthma, athlete’s foot, fungal infections, and viral infections.
-It can also offer therapeutic benefits for treating ulcers, liver problems, tuberculosis, yeast infections, cough, chronic exhaustion, canker sores, Lyme disease, arthritis, baldness, melancholy and even HIV!
+It can also offer therapeutic benefits for treating ulcers, liver problems, tuberculosis, yeast infections, cough, chronic exhaustion, canker soresiXTiny whitish lesions developing inside the mouth causing pain and difficulting to eat and speak. , Lyme disease, arthritis, baldness, melancholy and even HIV!
 Licorice is an effective cure for depression and nervousness as it helps in regulating the stress hormones.
-It is also beneficial for preventing the following health complications:
+Its pharmacological properties could help prevent the following health complications (2) (3):

 - Cardiovascular diseases